Eating healthy food/kai and being a healthy weight is an important part of reducing your cancer risk.

 However, most processed food such as packaged, canned, fast food and takeaways use added salt to flavour and preserve them and have been linked to greater cancer risk.

 - Salted preserved fish and pickled vegetables are linked to stomach and nasopharyngeal cancer risk.
-See here for more on preserving, processing and cancer risk.

 - Red meat, preserved by salting, fermentation, curing and smoking such as bacon, ham, salami, and sausages, increase colorectal cancer risk.